CWheelsRun/Night-On-The-Town/README.md

 #### Once the user types in their city of choice, events populate the site.
 #### The user can click on the image of the event to be taken to its Ticketmaster page.
-#### The user can click on the 'Bars & Restaurants' link to be taken to a list of nearby bars and restaurants.
+#### The user can click on the 'Restaurants & Bars' link to be taken to a list of nearby bars and restaurants.

-## Event List
+## Restaurants & Bars

 ![Sample of the listed restaurants/bars](/assets/images/night3.png "Bar & Restaurant List")

-#### The user is brought here after selecting 'Bars & Restaurants'.
+#### The user is brought here after selecting 'Restaurants & Bars'.
 #### The user can either navigate to a chosen bar/restaurant, or 'Return Home'.

 ## Requirements